xuanvietcse/pulse_oximetry/docs/system_protocol.md

 Whenever heart rate overcomes the threshold, system must signal to users.

-8. **Error notification**

-If there is any error, system must notify to users.

 **More over, every time users or developers send a packet to system, there will be a **Check UART** packet sent first to ensure there is no packet lost between communication process.**

 ## Packet format